octobercms/docs/3.x/setup/web-server-configuration.md

+---
+subtitle: Learn how to configure and secure your server and tune up the application performance.
+---
 # Web Server Configuration

-<p class="subtitle">Learn how to configure and secure your server and tune up the application performance.</p>

 ## Security & Performance